 Tell me if this sounds familiar: You say at the start that this’ll be your year, but deep down, it feels like an empty personal promise.
 Maybe the problem is that we decide we have to rock this year all by ourselves, with no help or anybody to look up to.

-That's why, for 2017, I've compiled a list of the smartest, strongest, savviest fictional ladies of the past year to not only celebrate the passing of 2016, but also to give you role models to make you want to own 2017.
+That’s why I’ve compiled a list of the smartest, strongest, savviest fictional ladies of the past year to not only celebrate the passing of the last year, but also to give you role models to make you want to own this year.

 They’re independent, intelligent, and all-around incredible, and you are as well, which is why you deserve role models of your own caliber.